Town Square

 Hotel California

-Here nature has come back to engulf the hotel.
-Everything within is radioactive - the beds, the chairs, the beautiful marble floor even.
+Here, nature has returned to engulf the hotel.
+Everything within is highly radioactive; the beds, the chairs, the beautiful marble floor, even.

 New Tree on the Block

 All the buildings in Pripyat have their doors removed and windows broken.
-Presumably, this is to ensure no one can remain trapped in a building, but then, people can only get to those very same buildings by being there legitimently anyhow.
-Strange.
+Presumably, this is to ensure no one can remain trapped in a building, but then, people can only get to those very same buildings by being there legitimately anyway.

 Ghost Town

-The urgency to evacuate meant apart from people's possessions being left behind, pets too, were abandoned.
-Cats and dogs were left to roam the streets until a forced cull was called.
-It's quite telling whilst walking around here, even the birds have disappeared.
+The urgency to evacuate meant apart from peoples' possessions being hastily left behind, pets too, were abandoned.
+Cats and dogs were left to roam the streets until a forced cull of all animals.
+It's quite telling whilst walking around that even the birds have disappeared.
 Our Secure Zone tour guide, Vladimir, lived here.
-You'll be glad to know even Starbucks don't have a branch here.